Dr. Jinhee Lee

 Japanese (near native; publications in Japanese; training in classical Japanese)

-Chinese (rudimentary; training in classical Chinese)
+Chinese (intermediate; training in classical Chinese)

 Spanish (rudimentary)